 Sam’s Must-Have Products For All Dogs

 While not necessarily designed as training tools (some are; some aren’t) the following are products that – in my opinion – all dogs should have.
 Some of these do make the training process easier and quicker and others are products that enhance your relationship with your dog and/or make them more comfortable, safer and yes, happier.
+As an Amazon Associate, I earn from qualifying purchases.

 - Crash-Tested Car Safety Dog Harness: Like children, dogs should be safely harnessed while in moving vehicles.
 If not, your dog is likely to be propelled out of the vehicle in the event of an accident.
 Therefore, it’s imperative for you to have a safe and convenient harness for your dog, whether they join you on long trip or runs to the grocery store.